apache/nuttx/Documentation/platforms/arm/stm32wl5/index.rst

 SYSCFG      Yes      All registers defined, GPIO EXTI works, remapping not tested USART       Yes
-LPUART      Yes      full speed with HSE works, low power mode with LSE not implemented FLASH       Yes      Progmem imlementation - mtd filesystems like smartfs or nxffs work DMA         No
+LPUART      Yes      full speed with HSE works, low power mode with LSE not implemented FLASH       Yes      Progmem implementation - mtd filesystems like smartfs or nxffs work DMA         No
 SRAM2       No
 SPI         No